Pinnun/MADT8101-Seminar-in-Advanced-Analytic/5 Customer Segmentation_Product Recommendation/README.md

 Therefore, setting project objective to reach out to customers more effectively by increasingly personalized transactions and improve brand loyalty & customer lifetime value.

-Therefore, the method using for reach the objective are Customer Segmentation and Product Recommendation.
+Therefore, the method using for reach the objective are ***Customer Segmentation and Product Recommendation***.
 ![CDP Flow](https://github.com/Pinnun/MADT8101-Seminar-in-Advanced-Analytic/blob/445107beea8634d3a3f20d0cb3d6feebd320d5e4/5%20Customer%20Segmentation_Product%20Recommendation/Raw%20Data/12%20Product%20Recommendation1.png)
 ## DATA UNDERSTANDING
 Data analytice use case of HDI Corporate which have 2 files: